PhD in English

 - Writing sample: All MA and PhD applicants must submit a sample of their written work.

-- Applicants for the English Studies concentration should submit a sample of no more than 20 pages appropriate to their proposed area of study.
+- Applicants for the specializations in English Studies and English Education must submit a sample of no more than 20 pages appropriate to their proposed area of study.

-- Applicants for the Creative Writing (also known as the Program for Writers should submit a sample of no more than 20 pages of material in genre of interest (at least five poems, one or more stories, a chapter from a novel, comparable work, etc.).
-Applicants for the Program for Writers are strongly encouraged to submit an optional critical writing sample of no more than 20 pages.
+- Applicants for the Creative Writing (also known as the Program for Writers) must submit a sample of no more than 20 pages of material in genre of interest (at least five poems, one or more stories, a chapter from a novel, comparable work, etc.).
+Applicants for the Program for Writers must also submit an optional critical writing sample of no more than 20 pages.

 - Deadlines Application deadlines for this program are listed on the Graduate College website.

 Additional information on the application process can be found on the Department of English website.